softlayer/sl-ember-components/README.md

 * sl-textarea
 * sl-tooltip

-The *sl-grid system* isn't an Ember Component in the sense that you can use it with the traditional Ember Component syntax in your template, but rather is an offering of components, controllers and partials to provide a full-feature Grid.
+The *sl-grid system* isn't an Ember Component in the sense that you can use it with the traditional Ember Component syntax in your template, but rather is an offering of components, controllers and partials to provide a fully-featured Grid.
 The documentation for this "component" is viewable by launching the demo application bundled with this addon and visiting the */sl-grid* route.

 **Mixins**